Here’s my guide to visiting the Pantheon in Rome Italy, with must know tips for visiting.

 1. Pantheon Fountain in Piazza della Rotuna

 The Fontana del Pantheon was commissioned by Pope Gregory XIII.
-It’s the centerpiece of the Piazza della Rotonda, in which the Pantheon sits.
 The fountain was designed by Giacomo della Porta and sculpted by Leonardo Sormani.

 The plinth was decorated with four water-spouting dolphins and the pope’s coat of arms.
 Barigoni also created a new base for the fountain.

 In 1866, the fountain was restored.
-The marble figures were moved to the Museum of Rome and replaced by copies.
+The marble figures were moved to the National Museum of Rome and replaced with copies.

 2. Exterior Facade and Portico